KingoftheNight/RPCT/README.md

 Get PSSM profiles through _psiblast_ function provided by _BLAST+_ (https://ftp.ncbi.nlm.nih.gov/blast/executables/blast+/LATEST/).
 #### Command line
 ```
-python RPCT_linux.py blast input_folder_name -db blast_database_name -n num_iterations -ev expected_value -o out_folder
+python RPCT_linux.py blast folder_name -db blast_database_name -n num_iterations -ev expected_value -o out_folder_name

 # optional arguments:
-#   input_folder_name  input your Fasta datasets name, and you should make sure your file in the current folder.
+#   folder_name  input the Fasta folder name which has been created in Read function (1).
-#   -db                choose the blast database, or you can make your database through Makedb function.
+#   -db          choose the blast database, or you can make your database through Makedb function (17).
-#   -n                 input the out folder name, and it will be saved by default in Reads folder.
+#   -n           input the iteration number.
-#   -db                input the out folder name, and it will be saved by default in Reads folder.
+#   -ev          input the expected value.
-#   -o                 input the out folder name, and it will be saved by default in Reads folder.
+#   -o           input the out folder name, and it will be saved by default in PSSMs folder.
 ```
 #### Example
 ```
 python RPCT_linux.py blast test_p -db pdbaa -n 3 -ev 0.001 -o pssm-tp
 ```
 #### 3. Extract
-Extract feature files through RAAC-PSSM extract method.
+Extract PSSM files through RAAC-PSSM extraction method.
+And output them in a new document or folder.
 #### Command line
 ```
-python RPCT_linux.py extract input_folder_name -raa raac_book_name -o out_folder -l windows_size -r self_raa_code
+python RPCT_linux.py extract folder_name -raa raac_book_name -o out_folder -l windows_size -r self_raa_code

 # optional arguments:
+#   folder_name  input the PSSM folder name which has been created in Blast function (2).
 #   -raa         raac book saved in raacDB folder in rpct, and you can not use this parameter and -r together.
 #   -o           if you choose the parameter -raa, you should input a folder name, and if you choose the parameter -r, you should input a file name.
+#   -l           input the window size for the RAAC-PSSM extraction method.
 #   -r           self_raa_code format should contain all amino acid types, and be separated by '-', for example: LVIMC-AGST-PHC-FYW-EDNQ-KR .
 ```
 #### Example
 ```